Skip to Content

 • Salt and pepper (optional)

-• Other seasonings I like to use including: Garlic powder, paprika, and seasoning salt!
+• Other seasonings I like to use are garlic powder, paprika, and seasoning salt!

-• Other flavor enhancers I like to use: Balsamic vinegar, red or white wine vinegar, white wine, and green onion!
+• Other flavor enhancers I like to use are balsamic vinegar, red or white wine vinegar, white wine, and green onion!

 HOW TO MAKE LAMBSQUARTERS IN BUTTER

-Now mind you, these leaves I have here are from the top of the lambsquarters plant.
+Now mind you, these leaves I have here are from the top of a lambsquarters plant.
 So, they are going to be a bit more narrow than the basal leaves.

-• Notes white powder on top of the new growth.
-This is actually mineral salts from deep within the ground!
+the white powder on top of the new growth is mineral salt from deep within the ground!

 • Wash them under cold water in a colander.